Tomev/qcflow/docs/source/auth/index.rst

 Connecting to a Centralized Database
 ====================================

-By default, MLflow Authentication uses a local SQLite database to store user and permission data.
+By default, QCFlow Authentication uses a local SQLite database to store user and permission data.
 In the case of a multi-node deployment, it is recommended to use a centralized database to store this data.

 To connect to a centralized database, you can set the ``database_uri`` configuration variable to the database URL.